xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I6.png" width=600>

 #### Further Analysis
 1. Generate a Cyclic Pattern.
 We do this so we can tell *where exactly* the return address is located on the stack.
-We can use the *Metasploit* program [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb).
-By analyzing the values stored in the register, we can tell where in memory the return address is stored.
+We can use the *Metasploit* script [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
+By analyzing the values stored in the register which will be a subset of the generated string after a crash, we can tell where in memory the return address is stored.
 	```
 	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 100
 	```
 	* This will allow us to inject a new return address at that location.
-2. Run the [exploit1.py](./SourceCode/exploit1.py) to inject the cyclic pattern into the VChat program's stack and observe the EIP register.
+2. Modify your exploit code to reflect the [exploit1.py](./SourceCode/exploit1.py) program and run it to inject the cyclic pattern into the VChat program's stack and observe the EIP register.

 	<img src="Images/I9.png" width=600>

-3. Notice that the EIP register reads `41326341` in this case, we can use the [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) script to determine the address offset based on out search strings position in the pattern.
+3. Notice that the EIP register reads `41326341` in this case, we can use the [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) script to determine the address offset based on our search string's position in the pattern.
 	```
 	$ /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 41326341
 	```